HarshaVardhanJ/study-env/CONTRIBUTING.md

 Users will initially connect to one of the study machines using password then SSH to other machines using the locally established SSH key.

+An motd file should be provided on every machine asking the user to read the contents of a README file located in the `student` home directory of every machine.
+This README file should include details for any services provided by the `services` machine such as available NFS/CIFS mounts, LDAP details and usernames/passwords, etc...

+You should always aim to use upstream software versions that are equivilant to the Red Hat software version being tested on.
+For example, `Kubernetes` instead of `OpenShift`.

 When creating the Ansible playbooks for study machines, you should aim to provide a minimal environment for study.
 Please check the exam objectives when deciding what minimal means.

 For example, if you are creating a study environment for `EX280-OCP3.9`, you would install the upstream version of `OCP3.9` (`Kubernetes`) with a minimal configuration because the given exam does not include an installation objective.